Keytruda® for Adult and Pediatric Patients with Classical Hodgkins Lymphoma

 The KEYNOTE-204 clinical trial compared Keytruda to Adcetris in patients with relapsed or refractory classic Hodgkin lymphoma.
 Results of the study were presented at the American Society of Clinical Oncology (ASCO) Virtual Scientific Program in May 2020.

 A total of 300 patients were treated with either Keytruda or Adcetris as the sole therapy for their recurrent HL and directly compared.
 All patients had received prior autologous stem cell transplant or were ineligible for such transplant After a median follow-up of 24.7 months 54% of patients treated with Keytruda survived without evidence of lymphoma progression compared to 35% of those treated with Adcetris.
 Importantly there was also a lower incidence of serious treatment related side effects with Keytruda.

-The results from KEYNOTE-087 and 204 demonstrate that most patients with relapsed or refractory classical Hodgkin lymphoma respond to treatment with Keytruda.
+The results from the KEYNOTE clinical trials clearly demonstrate that most patients with relapsed or refractory classical Hodgkin lymphoma respond to treatment with Keytruda.
 Keytruda represents an effective and well tolerated treatment option for individuals with recurrent-refractory HL who fail or are unable to undergo curative therapy with ASCT.

 There is ongoing research to evaluate which patients best respond to Keytruda treatment and whether its effectiveness can be enhanced in combination with other drugs.
 Patients with recurrent-refractory HL should discuss the role of clinical trials in the management of their disease with their treating physician.